-It is anticipated that the Aligned Core Strategy will be adopted by the autumn 2014 in advance of the CIL Examination.
-If this is the case the CLG CIL guidance states that the CIL examiner will normally accept the data collated in the IDP as sufficient evidence of the aggregate infrastructure funding gap and the total target amount to be raised through CIL.
+The Aligned Core Strategy was adopted in September 2014, in advance of the CIL Examination.
+It should be noted that the CLG CIL guidance states that the CIL examiner will normally accept the data collated in the IDP as sufficient evidence of the aggregate infrastructure funding gap and the total target amount to be raised through CIL.